libretime/libretime/docs/admin-manual/stream-configuration.md

 :::caution

-The version of the liquidsoap playout handler distributed in supported operating systems doesn't support AAC streaming output.
+The liquidsoap playout handler version 1.4.3 shipped in Debian Bullseye and 1.4.1 shipped in Ubuntu Focal doesn't support AAC streaming output.
 If you want to stream AAC, you will need to replace the liquidsoap package with a version that supports AAC.
 See this [tutorial](./tutorials/setup-liquidsoap-aac-streaming.md) for more information.

 :::